knightebsuku/python3-django-qoqa/README.md

 * python3-setuptools
 * dh-python

-## Releases
-A packaged .deb file of qoqa can be found in the releases subdirectory

 We'll go through the usage of qoqa by creating a full django project, packaging and deploying it